Designing Clinical Research for Beginning Investigators

 Course language is English

-The next course cycle will be starting in autumn 2024.
-You can subscribe here and we will inform you as soon as we have news on the course.
+The next course cycle will be starting in September 2024.
+You can subscribe here and we will inform you about your admission status and all details in summer 2024.

 Registration Deadline: August 5, 2024